-Another year is quickly coming to a close and you are either one of two types of people: a resolution maker or a non-resolution maker.
-Personally, I’m firmly in the resolution maker camp.
+Another year is here, and you are either one of two types of people: a resolution maker or a non-resolution maker.
+Personally, I’m firmly in the resolution-maker camp.
 I can’t help it; I love making goals for myself!
 This year, however, I decided to set myself some goals in one area of my life: parenting.

-These are the ways in which I hope to improve as a parent in this new year:
+These are my parenting resolutions and the ways in which I hope to improve as a parent in this new year:

 1. Worry less, and play more.